-Diana Basehart Lifeline Fund is a veterinary assistance fund inspired by Diana Basehart, a lifelong animal advocate whose former foundation provided critical vet care to more than 1,500 pets in southern Santa Barbara County over the past four years.
-Diana Basehart and many of her foundation supporters now contribute significantly to C.A.R.E.4Paws’ Lifeline Fund to help us ensure pets in the Santa Barbara area continue to receive the medical attention they need.
+Diana Basehart Lifeline Fund is a veterinary assistance fund inspired by Diana Basehart, a lifelong animal advocate whose former foundation provided critical vet care to more than 1,500 pets in Santa Barbara over the past four years.
+Diana Basehart and many of her foundation supporters now contribute to C.A.R.E.4Paws’ Lifeline Fund to help us ensure pets in the Santa Barbara area continue to receive the medical attention they need.

 PetSmart Charities supported C.A.R.E.4Paws in 2012 through 2015 with a generous, targeted spay/neuter grant.
 In 2017 and 2018, we have received $10,000 to support our Companion Pet Assistance Veterinary Intervention Program.

 Since 2009, the Roy & Eagle Foundation has invested in a wide range of nonprofit organizations in the areas of Health and Human Services, Education, Wildlife and Domestic Animals, focusing primarily on Northern Santa Barbara County.
 The foundation has generously helped fund C.A.R.E.4Paws' Community Outreach Program for five years.
 This program targets undeserved areas of Santa Barbara County and ensures pet owners in need have access to affordable or free services.

 The Roy & Marian Holleman Foundation generously funded C.A.R.E.4Paws' mobile pet wellness services in 2019.